United States military buildup in the Caribbean during Operation Southern Spear: Venezuela

-Following the 2 September strike, Maduro said that the US was "coming for Venezuela's riches".
+Following the first September airstrike, Maduro said that the US was "coming for Venezuela's riches".
 Maduro stated that "Venezuela is confronting the biggest threat that has been seen on our continent in the last 100 years."
 In a display of its military strength, Venezuela initiated large-scale military exercises in the Caribbean on 17 September.
 The maneuvers, involving naval and air forces, were intended to bolster the nation's defense capabilities and demonstrate its readiness to protect its sovereign waters.
-Defense Minister Vladimir Padrino López announced Caribe Soberano (Sovereign Caribbean) 200 would take place on La Orchila Island.
-López stated that the operation "seeks to strengthen defensive capabilities and protect national sovereignty" in direct response to "the threatening and vulgar deployment of U.S. ships in the Caribbean".
+Padrino López announced Operation Sovereign Caribbean 200 (Caribe Soberano 200) would take place on La Orchila Island aiming "to strengthen defensive capabilities and protect national sovereignty" in direct response to "the threatening and vulgar deployment of U.S. ships in the Caribbean".
 Following another airstrike, on 15 October 2025, Maduro declared new military exercises in Caracas shantytowns and nearby states.
-On 22 October, Maduro warned the US that the National Bolivarian Armed Forces had over 5,000 Russian-made Igla-S man-portable surface-to-air-missile systems in "... key anti-aircraft defense positions to guarantee peace, stability, and tranquility".
+On 22 October, Maduro warned the US that the National Bolivarian Armed Forces had more than 5,000 Russian-made Igla-S man-portable surface-to-air-missile systems in "... key anti-aircraft defense positions to guarantee peace, stability, and tranquility".
+Padrino Lopez responded to the expansion after the seizure of Skipper, saying on 12 December: "We've been watching ... don't be mistaken.
+We're ready to defend this country.
+You're not going to intimidate us."

+According to Reuters, the Venezuelan military is considering two strategies in preparation for a US attack.
+The first strategy, referred to as "prolonged resistance" on state television, would involve several small military units carrying out sabotage and other guerrilla-style tactics, according to sources.
+The second strategy that was not officially mentioned, "anarchization", aims to "make Venezuela ungovernable for foreign forces" by creating disorder in the capital, Caracas.
+The approach, labeled an acknowledgement of Venezuela's "debilitated" military, would be unlikely to succeed, as noted by sources.